zaksabeast/PokemonRNGGuides/src/pages/index.md

 In Pokemon, there are lots of random events that occur:

-which wild Pokemon will you encounter what stats will your legendary have will you breed a shiny Pokemon
+- Which wild Pokemon will you encounter
+- What stats will your legendary have
+- Will you breed a shiny Pokemon

-However computers and consoles can’t create random numbers, they can only generate random-looking numbers using an algorithm.
+However computers and consoles can’t create random numbers; only random-looking numbers.

-Since algorithms are repeatable, if we know the algorithms the game uses to generate pseudorandom numbers we can recreate them on our computers.

-In this way, we know exactly when to carry out an action (such as pressing the ‘A’ button) to start a Pokemon battle and get the exact results we want.
+Often times these algorithms are repeatable, and we can recreate those game mechanics on our computers.
+In this way, we know exactly when to carry out an action, such as pressing the `A` button, to start a Pokemon battle and get the exact results we want.

-RNG abuse is the process by which we abuse these game mechanics to encounter any wild Pokemon, a legendary with any stats, or even breed a shiny Pokemon at the press of a button.
+RNG abuse is when players abuse a Pokemon game's random number mechanics to encounter any wild Pokemon, a legendary with any stats, or even breed a shiny Pokemon with the press of a button.